Customizing frames

 provides a

-set of functions for making it simpler to cutomize frames.
-We will use
+set of functions for making it easier to customize frames.
+Let’s create

 library(moveVis)